SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/windows.md

 * [Graylog](../../../ingestion_methods/graylog/)
 * [SEKOIA.IO docker concentrator](../../../ingestion_methods/sekoiaio_docker_concentrator/)

-!!!note
+!!!
+Note
     While SEKOIA.IO docker concentrator is highly recommended, you are free to use the one that you are most comfortable with.

 ## Windows Event Forwarder to Windows Event Collector to a concentrator